 - George Washington – first President of the United States.
 He set precedent by stepping down after two terms, thus initiating a peaceful transition of power and by creating a Cabinet.
 One of his greatest accomplishments was issuing the Neutrality Proclamation because it allowed the fledgling United States to build a solid system of government without becoming embroiled in a foreign war.

 - Thomas Jefferson – third President of the United States.
 He was the principal author of the Declaration of Independence.
 With James Madison, he formed the Democratic-Republican Party which opposed the Federalists’ plan for national economic development and foreign entanglements with England.
 The party also championed state’s rights in opposition to the strong central government favored by the Federalists.
 In 1800, Jefferson was elected president and served two terms.
-He maintained peace and encouraged westward expansion during the first term, completing the Louisiana Purchase in 1803 from Napoleon, nearly doubling the size of the United States.

 - John Marshall – as a justice in the U.S. Supreme Court, Marshall helped to establish the authority of the court in defining the limits of the U.S. Constitution and the authority of the executive branch.
 He was appointed chief justice by President John Adams and served from 1801-1835.
 During his tenure the court set precedents that shaped federal law and government.
 Most important was the Marbury v.
 Madison decision (1803) in which he ruled that the federal courts had the power to determine whether or not congressional legislation was constitutional.